-By 1965, U.S. gold reserves had fallen below those of the COMMUNITY countries.
-This drew the attention of U.S. officials to a possible crisis of confidence.
-This vision had gold at the centre of the global monetary system, because it was a neutral means of exchange for each country.
-If gold were the basis of the system, its price had to be stable because it was the reference standard that set the price of the currency of each country that would have fixed parities.
+The French rules of the international monetary system were compatible with a cooperative system in which the decision to create new liquidity had to be taken jointly by Western Europe and the United States.
+Any new liquidity should be distributed in fixed units on existing gold reserves.
+By 1965, the gold reserves of the United States had fallen below those of the Community countries.
+This has drawn the attention of U.S. officials to a possible crisis of confidence.
+Gold had this vision at the heart of the global monetary system because it was a neutral medium of exchange for every country.
+If gold was the basis of the system, its price had to be stable because it was the reference standard that set the price of the currency of each country that would have fixed parities. .